thephez/original-evolution-whitepaper/README.md

 cycle.
 Therefore, Masternodes must be committing State Transitions to a minimum quota to get
 rewarded in a payment cycle, and as each transition has a fee, so Masternodes cannot create
-the State Transitions themselves as it would be a zero­sum­game (and also the MN operator
+the State Transitions themselves as it would be a zero-sum-game (and also the MN operator
 cannot predict which Accounts he/she is designated to serve as quorum determination is based
 on a recent block hash).